 If you successfully converted your SMS and/or iMessages and feel like thanking me, consider sending a donation via PayPal by using the button below, or by using the Donate button inside the app.

 OSX: ~/Library/Application Support/MobileSync/Backup/

-You only need to copy on single file, which can be found in your iTunes backup folder (see above), and it is called:
+If you want just your messages, you only need to copy one single file, which can be found in your iTunes backup folder (see above), and that is the file